Sexual Abuse and Evil in the Catholic Church

 The Gentle Traditionalist will be published in the next weeks by Angelico Press (by whose permission we have published this).
 Watch this space for more details and extracts!

-And for a little more on the subject of sexual abuse and the Catholic Church in Ireland, I also want to point the interested reader to one of the personally most important pieces I’ve yet published on Catholic Ireland (here).
-I pray that it might help, in its own very small way, to bring clarity and balance regarding some of the tragic and appalling things invoked above.
+And for a little more on the subject of sexual abuse and the Catholic Church in Ireland, I also want to point the interested reader to one of the personally most important pieces I have yet published on Catholic Ireland (here).
+I pray it might help, in its own very small way, to bring clarity and balance regarding some of the tragic and appalling things invoked above.

-4 Comments
+Comments

-1. Well
+1. Well Avatar

 You are simple minded Dupe roger.
 No one will buy your book and history will forget you.

-• Marcello
+Marcello

 Well, would you mind to expand a little on that, and guide us through a more insightful overview of the subject?
 Because as it is, your comment sounds very much like dumb mindless trolling to me.